AntonSol919/linkspace/index.md

 But users can only get a good deal if they _could_ walk away without losing what is already there.

 [Option 2]{#option2}
 , blockchains.
-They are hyped to be many thinks, and some people want to believe blockchains will be the foundation of our digital space going forward.
+They are hyped to be many things, and some people believe blockchains will be the foundation of our digital space going forward.
 I don't see how.
-They encodes exclusivity, scarcity, and inequality.
+They encode scarcity and using them is relatively expensive.
-Very few useful systems require those things.
+Very few useful systems require that.
 It makes them attractive for the people already invested, but these properties are antithetical to the process of development.
-Most successful system seem to share a common history.
-A developer builds something simple that works, then has the freedom to tweak and optimize for utility.
-That doesn't seem to happen when the building blocks require a complex chain of consent.
+Successful systems are build from small incremental improvements.
+The return on investment on blockchains projects suggest that doesn't happen when the building blocks require a complex chain of consent.

-Option 3, the supernet, is the option that makes sense.
-It prevents data hosts from gaining all the leverage as they have in our current system.
-And they don't encode scarcity or consent as a core principle in the way blockchains do.
+Option 3, a supernet, is the option that makes sense.
+A supernet prevents the data hosts from gaining all the leverage as they have in our current system.
+A supernet doesn't encode scarcity or consent as a core principle in the way blockchains do.

 This era of digital dictatorships and fiefdoms needs to end.
 Help speed things along.